whaatt/DJSlate/README.md

 ### Requirements

-- You must download a SoundFont to use DJ Slate.
+- A mediocre SoundFont has been included in this repo.
-- It must exist in the same directory, and be named fluid.sf2.
+- Simply replace fluid.sf2 if you wish to change it.
 - I recommend the Fluid R3 SoundFont, designed for FluidSynth.

 ### Demo

 - You can download an executable version of this.
 - Check my website, and I'll probably have it there.
-- This version includes the Fluid R3 SoundFont.
+- That version includes the Fluid R3 SoundFont.